DavidRubio24/scanGUI/IMPLEMENTATION_DETAILS.md

 ## Saving format
 Saving the image to .png takes a full second.
 Saving a .bmp takes a 0.2 s.
 We'll save them in .bmp and convert them afterward.

+# VideoCapture properties change
+The test camera was unable to use the MPEG, JPEG or MJPG fourcc codecs.

+A change in resolution made the camera stop working.